kfreeberg/javascript/README.md

+##UFO Sightings

-# Using the UFO dataset provided in the form of an array of JavaScript objects, the code appends a table to the web page
+Using the UFO dataset provided, the code appends a table to the web page

 Multiple Search Categories